 Importance of Honeybees

 In 2010, the City of Milwaukee passed an ordinance (Chapter 78-6 Milwaukee Code of Ordinances) allowing people to keep up to two colonies of honeybees on private property within the City limits.
 A permit and inspection is required.
-Permit applications may be obtained from the Department of Neighborhood Services Environmental Section at the address listed in this brochure.
+Permit applications may be obtained below and submitted to DNS.
 A simple map of the apiary and surrounding area with dimensions must be provided.
 Neighbors within 200 feet will be notified and given an opportunity to voice any concerns they may have.
 You might also be required to get written permission from your immediate neighbors, should your hives be within 50 feet of their dwellings or certain structures.
 Proof of beekeeping competency must be provided.

 Honeybees are naturally gentle and non-aggressive.
 They may sting if they perceive a threat to their colony, but only as a last resort as the bee will die shortly after depositing its stinger.
 While foraging for nectar and pollen away from the colony, honeybees are completely docile and only concerned with the tasks they set out to do.
 In most cases, people living in close proximity of beehives will never know that the honeybees are around.

 Wasps, hornets and yellow jackets are normally bright yellow and black, and are normally aggressive.
 They are often mistaken for honeybees.
 They nest in the ground, or above in a grey paper structure.
 They will sting without provocation, and can sting repeatedly.
 Wasps and hornets can be eliminated with common wasp sprays, and the use of soapy water in a spray or drench.
 The City does NOT remove these nests.
 For problem infestations, contact your local pest management firm.